mscdex/busboy/README.md

 -----------------------

 * **file**(< _string_ >fieldname, < _ReadableStream_ >stream, < _string_ >filename, < _string_ >transferEncoding, < _string_ >mimeType) - Emitted for each new file form field found. `transferEncoding` contains the 'Content-Transfer-Encoding' value for the file stream. `mimeType` contains the 'Content-Type' value for the file stream.
-    * Note that you should always handle the `stream`, whether you care about the file data or not (e.g. you can simply just do `stream.resume();` if you don't care about the contents), otherwise the 'finish' event will never fire on the Busboy instance.
+    * Note: if you listen for this event, you should always handle the `stream` no matter if you care about the file contents or not (e.g. you can simply just do `stream.resume();` if you want to discard the contents), otherwise the 'finish' event will never fire on the Busboy instance.
+However, if you don't care about **any** incoming files, you can simply not listen for the 'file' event at all and any/all files will be automatically and safely discarded (these discarded files do still count towards `files` and `parts` limits).
     * `stream` also has a boolean property 'truncated', which indicates if the file stream was truncated because a configured file size limit was reached.
 It's probably best to check this value at the end of the stream.

 * **field**(< _string_ >fieldname, < _string_ >value, < _boolean_ >fieldnameTruncated, < _boolean_ >valueTruncated) - Emitted for each new non-file field found.